 The PLGA Fund at PBTF accepts PLGG/PLGA research grant proposals on a rolling basis.
 Projects may vary in length from 1 – 3 years.
 Novel concepts/hypotheses are encouraged and a premium is given to projects which involve collaboration between institutions and investigators.
 Eligible projects include basic science, translational and clinical trial initiatives as well as survivorship/outcomes studies.

 Support for PLGG/PLGA Families

 Find the Resources and Community You Need

 No family should have to face a child’s brain tumor diagnosis alone.
 The Pediatric Brain Tumor Foundation provides emotional support, resources, and information to help families navigate their journey.
 Learn more about our family support resources.
 If your child has been diagnosed with a PLGG/PLGA tumor, we also participate in and invite you to connect with other families in our Pediatric Low Grade Glioma Facebook Group.

 Make a Difference for Families Like Yours

 The PLGA Fund at PBTF is accelerating the efforts of researchers at top institutions around the globe to find more effective, less toxic treatments.
 This research is made possible by the generosity of fundraisers, donors, and community events across the country.
-Find a fundraiser or learn more about how you can support the PLGA Fund.
+Email us at [email protected] if you would like to learn more about supporting the Pediatric Brain Tumor Foundation’s PLGA Fund.